verlok/verlok.github.io/_posts/2020-07-02-aspect-ratio-modern-reserve-space-lazy-images-async-content-responsive-design.md

 }
 ```

-## The modern way - implicit
+## The modern way - mapped

 The modern and simpler way is to define a width / height aspect ratio implicitly by [defining the width and height attributes on images and videos](https://twitter.com/addyosmani/status/1276779799198007301).
+This is called "mapped aspect-ratio".

 ```html
 <img